joomla/joomla-framework/src/Joomla/Console/README.md

 ### Default Command

-`DefaultCommand` is a command object extends from base `Command` object.
+`RootCommand` is a command object extends from base `Command` object.
 It provides some useful helper, we can list all commands by typing:

 ``` bash